-Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response An assessment of potential impacts of mining activities to the operation of private bores and mitigation measures to address any identified potential adverse implications.
+Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response with subsidence to the ecological health of waterways within a catchment context.
+An assessment of potential impacts of mining activities to the operation of private bores and mitigation measures to address any identified potential adverse implications.
 Potential impacts to privately owned bores and the monitoring and management measures proposed is provided in Sections 4.3.3, 5 and 6.2.1 of the Water Management Plan.
 Trigger Response Action Plans and related monitoring programs that are developed as part of the Extraction Plan and Water Plan are to be scientifically based, supported by commensurate data.
 They are requested in this regard to include appropriate ecological focussed indicators to monitor any impacts to the ecological health of waterways at a suitable timeframe that would restrict the need for Creek Management Action Plans.
 TARPs for surface water and groundwater that meet these requirements are provided in Appendix B , as well as Appendix A of the Water Management Plan.
 Tahmoor Colliery Community Consultative Committee (TCCCC) Quarterly meetings are held with the Tahmoor Colliery Community Consultative Committee (TCCCC) and representatives of Tahmoor Coal at the Tahmoor Mine or via teleconference.
 These meetings are an opportunity to provide the TCCCC with an update of activities at Tahmoor Mine, as well as details of the proposed LW S1A-S6A Extraction Plan.
 The LW S1A-S6A Extraction Plan was introduced at the TCCCC meeting on 2 December 2021.
 A TCCCC Committee Member asked if Picton Weir was within the LW S1A-S6A Extraction Plan Study Area and if it would be impacted.
 Tahmoor Coal responded that the Picton Weir was not within the Study Area, however in accordance with the precautionary approach, a management plan for the structure would be prepared as part of the Extraction Plan.
 The LW S1A-S6A Extraction Plan was introduced at the TCCCC meeting on 3 March 2022.
 A TCCCC Committee Member asked if the quality of coal to be extracted from the Tahmoor South longwalls would be similar to that which is currently being extracted.
 Tahmoor Coal responded that yes, the coal quality is similar, as is evident from old longwalls near the proposed Tahmoor South Longwalls.
 David Henry (Wollondilly Shire Council Representative) advised that the Thirlmere Lakes Research Program report has been delayed and will be ready in 3-4 weeks pending ministerial approval.
 Martin Krogh (DPE) will notify Council once the report is approved, and it will be circulated to TCCCC.
 Noted.
-Registered Aboriginal Parties EMM Heritage Consultants, on behalf of Tahmoor Coal, sent a letter via email on 17 January 2022 to 29 Registered Aboriginal Parties (RAPs) (refer to the Heritage Management Plan for a list of RAPs) to inform them of the upcoming Heritage Management Plan scope.
-The Kamilaroi Yankuntjatjara Working Group provided interim feedback stating that the rockshelter Teatree Hollow 2013.1 was of high cultural value, further investigation of the site was needed, and options for protective measures be considered.
-Cubbitch Barta also responded during this period reiterating the high cultural value of the rockshelter and advocated for the site's protection.
-EMM and Tahmoor considered options to address this feedback through developing site management measures with a focus on archaeologically investigating the rockshelter.
-This was done with the aim to provide a positive cultural heritage output by contributing to Aboriginal archaeology of the local area.